endless-sky/endless-sky-wiki/wiki/CreatingMissions.md

 log clear <category> [<header>]
 ```

 Beginning with **v.
 0.10.11**, this removes a log entry specified by the category and header.
 With no header provided, it removes the whole category.
-You can't remove logs with no custom category (those which are categorized by date).
+You can't remove logs with no custom category (those which are sorted by date).

 ```html
 dialog <text>